Jump to

 North Carolina does not have its own disability program, but there are federal and private programs you may be eligible for that provide disability benefits:

-• Veterans disability benefits: You can apply for disability benefits through the office of Veterans Affairs if you served in the military and sustained an injury that left you unable to work.
+• Veterans disability benefits: You can apply for VA disability benefits through the Department of Veterans Affairs if you served in the military and sustained an injury that left you unable to work.
+You can get VA benefits alongside SSDI or SSI.
+Learn more about how to apply for VA benefits.

 For the rest of this guide, we will refer to the SSDI and SSI programs since they’re the most widely available and the ones most North Carolinians qualify for.
 These are the programs most are referring to when they talk about “applying for disability.”